The Shire of Northam offer a range of recycling options within the Shire.

 Bin tagging education program

-2024’s bin tagging program kicks off in February.
-We’ll be visiting areas within the Townsites of Northam, Bakers Hill & Wundowie.
+2024’s bin tagging program began in February and captured areas within the Townsites of Northam, Bakers Hill & Wundowie.

 The Shire of Northam works with the WA Local Government Association (WALGA) to provide bin tagging education to randomly selected households.